gI0baI/fast-flags/README.md

 ```

 ### Display FPS
-Displays your FPS without pressing [shift+f5] and showing other details with the expense of not being able to toggle it.
+`false` Displays your FPS without pressing [shift+f5] and showing other details with the expense of not being able to toggle it.

 ```json
 {